gitsindonesia/ui-component/examples/nuxt-layer/README.md

 # nuxt-layer-app

-This is a minimal app created by running `npx create-gits-app`.
+This is a minimal app created by running `npx create-morpheme-app`.
 This project uses the following technologies for a great developer and user-experience:

 - [TypeScript](https://www.typescriptlang.org/)
 - [Nuxt 3](https://nuxt.com)